Due to COVID-19, HCA’s lobby is closed. Learn more about HCA's customer service options during the pandemic.

-- Change your life insurance beneficiary information.
+- Change your retiree term life insurance beneficiary information.
 Use the MetLife Beneficiary Designation form, or contact MetLife at 1-866-548-7139.

 - Apply for, cancel (terminate), or change auto or home insurance coverage.
 See the Auto and home insurance page for details.

 - Start, stop, or change your contribution to your health savings account (HSA).
 Contact HealthEquity toll-free at 1-877-873-8823 to do this.

 - Change your HSA beneficiary information.
 Use the Health Savings Account Beneficiary Designation form.

 - You can only change medical or dental plans during the PEBB Program's annual open enrollment (November 1–30) of if you have a special open enrollment event that allows a health plan change.

 - All eligible dependents must enroll in the same health plan, with some exceptions.
 (Dependents can have different providers.)

 - If you have a provider you want to stay with, contact the new plan or check the plan’s provider directory to make sure your provider is in the plan’s network.

-- You cannot be enrolled on two PEBB accounts at the same time.
-If you and your spouse or state-registered domestic partner are both eligible subscribers, you need to choose which of you will cover yourselves and your eligible children (including adult children who are also eligible for PEBB coverage as an employee).
+- You may be enrolled in only one PEBB medical or dental plan.
+If you and your spouse or state-registered domestic partner are both eligible subscribers, you need to choose which of you will cover yourselves and your eligible children (including adult children who are also eligible for PEBB benefits as an employee).
 Enrolled dependents will be listed on one account, not both.

 The PEBB Program allows changes outside of the PEBB Program’s annual open enrollment when certain events create a special open enrollment.
 The change in enrollment must be allowable under the Internal Revenue Code and Treasury Regulations, and correspond to and be consistent with the event that creates the special open enrollment for you, your dependents, or both.
 You must provide proof of the event that created the special open enrollment (for example, a marriage or birth certificate).

-Changes that may be allowed as a special open enrollment
+What change may be allowed as a special open enrollment?